CPU & RAM Resources, And Conclusion

 System Memory Usage

-We note in passing that activating supplementary effects slightly decreases the amount of RAM used.
+Despite identical platforms, the configuration with a GeForce GTX 1060 6GB requires almost 2GB more RAM than the PC with AMD's Radeon RX 480.
 Remember, this is total system memory, meaning you have to subtract whatever the OS and its various processes are using, too.

 Video Memory Usage